Fordham University School of Law, J.D., 2001

 - U.S. District Court District of Minnesota

-Matt Tomback is a member of the Finance & Restructuring section, the Bankruptcy practice group and the Private Equity practice group.
+Matt Tomback is the treasurer of the firm and a member of the Finance & Restructuring section, the Bankruptcy practice group and the Private Equity practice group.
 He practices principally in the areas of:

 - Mezzanine financing